World premiere on Mount Stanserhorn

 A new cable car system lets guests enjoy fresh air and great views around Mount Stanserhorn.
 The double-decker cable car has an open upper deck.

 Riding to the top of the 1,900-meter Mount Stanserhorn with the wind in your hair, the blue sky above you and a fantastic 360° panorama: that was the concept of the new cable car to replace the one from Kälti to Stanserhorn.
 A crazy idea?
 Maybe, but today we can see that it was a thoroughly viable one.
 The so-called “CabriO” cable car is the world’s first cable car with a roofless upper deck.
 The comfortable double-decker is the very latest in cable car technology.
-The lower level (with nearly wall-to-wall windows) has space for 60 people.
+The lower level (with windows going almost from wall-to-wall) has space for 60 people.
 From there, an elegant staircase leads up to the sun deck, which has room for about 30 people.
 The guests can enjoy 360° panoramic views as well as the fresh mountain air.
-The car moves on two side-mounted support cables – a technological innovation of Garaventa AG, a central Swiss cable car company.
+The car moves on two side-mounted support cables – a technological innovation of Garaventa AG, a Swiss cable car company based in central Switzerland.

 For those in charge at Stanserhorn, one thing was clear: If there was to be a new cable car, it would have to fulfill all requirements while providing a new experience for visitors.
 According to Director Jürg Balsiger, “Our vision was to enhance the experience during the journey.
 We wanted to offer the guests a new dimension.”
 Because this was a whole new kind of cable car, it was a challenge for engineers, architects and builders.
 “The steady will and great optimism of all parties remained constant,” says project leader Martin Gut.
-The people at Mount Stanserhorn are also proud of the fact that the project was almost completely Swiss made – from the initial idea down to the last screw.
-About 90% of the added value came to Switzerland, mostly to central Swiss companies.
+The people at Mount Stanserhorn are also proud of the fact that the project was almost completely Swiss-made – from the initial idea down to the last screw.
+About 90% of the added value came to Switzerland, mostly from companies in central Switzerland.
 In addition, the Swiss Post Office honored the innovation with a special stamp that came out in May 2012.
-The investment volume for the new cable car project amounts to 28.1 million Swiss francs.
+The investment volume for the new cable car project amounts to CHF 28.1 million.
 Launched in 2010, the recapitalization was so successful that it was oversubscribed within a short time and some seven million francs – mainly from locals – flowed into the project.

 The new CabriO cable car in figures: